naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Eris:

-Scruffy: You can count on me-
+Scruffy Happy: You can count on me-

 Eris Angry: No!

-Nadine: I can keep him in check!
+Nadine Happy: I can keep him in check!
 I promise we will be perfectly okay!
 You can change back when you rest enough.

 Eris: Okay...
 Just make sure he doesn't somehow land us on a whole other planet or something.